ESP32 Web Server: Control Stepper Motor (WebSocket)

 ESP32 with Stepper Motor 28BYJ-48 and ULN2003A Schematic Diagram Wiring

-Note: You should power the ULN2003APG motor driver using an external 5V power supply.
+Note: you should power the ULN2003APG motor driver using an external 5V power supply.

 Motor DriverESP32